Imaging your Classmate (Veteran Image Download)

 Right click on the top entry of the tree and click "Scan for hardware changes".
 The wireless adapter should automatically be re-detected and the correct driver should be installed.

-In order for the Classmates to arrive at Kickoff locations in time, they were shipped before the final version of the software was ready.
+In order for the Classmate images to be prepared on time, they are created before the final versions of the software were ready.
 To use the software for FRC some additional components will need to be installed.
-LabVIEW teams should continue with the Installing the FRC 2016 Update Suite (All Languages) article.
-C++ or Java teams should continue with Installing Eclipse (C++/Java) but can skip to configuring Eclipse and installing the FRC plugins.
+LabVIEW teams should continue with the Installing the FRC Update Suite (All Languages) article.
+C++ or Java teams should continue with Installing C++ and Java Development Tools for FRC.

 Errors during Imaging Process